Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Experiment

 \subsubsection{\textbf{Datasets}}

-We conduct experiments on three datasets in different subjects, including Computer Science, Math, and Psychology, extracted from the MOOCCubeX dataset \cite{mooccubex}.
+We conduct experiments on three datasets in different subjects, including Computer Science, Math, and Psychology, extracted from the MOOCCubeX dataset\footnote{\url{https://github.com/THU-KEG/MOOCCubeX}} \cite{mooccubex}.
 In specific, each dataset includes the student-exercise records, exercise-concept relations, and concept prerequisite mappings.
-Following the common setting of recommendation evaluation \cite{uai09-bpr,www17-ncf}, we prune the users that have less than 15 records to reduce the data sparsity.
+Following the common setting of recommendation evaluation \cite{uai09-bpr,www17-ncf}, we prune the users that have less than 15 records to reduce the data sparsity for the test set\footnote{Sparse user interaction data in test sets can significantly skew evaluation results by inflating or underrepresenting model performance.
+To mitigate this, preprocessing (e.g., pruning sparse users, as done in the original study) improves metric stability at the cost of reduced coverage, while the sparse user interaction data is worth studying for cold-start challenges.}.
 All the remaining records are adopted as the data for the offline pre-training of the node embeddings and the user simulator.

 After training the user simulator, we estimate the a student $u$'s mastery level of a concept $c$ based on the predicted performance on the exercises related to the concept via Eq.(\ref{eq:master_score}).
 According to the estimated mastery level, we divided the concepts into three difficulty level, including hard ($0.5<d_{u,c}<0.6$), medium ($0.6<d_{u,c}<0.7$), and easy ($0.7<d_{u,c}<0.8$).
 During the training and inference phases of RL, each sample is assigned with a target concept to start the interaction between the ITS and the student.
 The statistics of three datasets are summarized in Table \ref{dataset}, where Computer Science and Math are relatively smaller datasets than Psychology.